amorphid/rails-debugger_example/README.md

 Rails Debugger Example
 ======================

 A demo app that explores the magic of debuggers.
-Created for a lightning talk at [Ruby Nation 2015](http://www.rubynation.org/).
+Hastily thrown together for a lightning talk purposes at [Ruby Nation 2015](http://www.rubynation.org/).

 Setup
 =====